Archie41443/portfolio/README.md

-# portfolio
+# Capgemini portfolio

-Hosts my portfolio
+If you're here, you shouldn't be-